Universal expansions of scattering amplitudes for gravitons, gluons and Goldstone particles: Universal expansions for gauge theories and gravity

 where we introduce a new notation: given an ordered set $\alpha=(\alpha_1, \cdots, \alpha_r)$, there are $2^r$ terms from $W(1, \alpha, n)$ and we label them with $r$ signs; we use the vector $v_i$ to denote either $p_i$ or $e_i$ for particle $i$, with $\bar{v}_i$ the other one, {\it i.e.} $(v_i, \bar{v}_i)=(p_i, e_i)$ or $(e_i, p_i)$, and the first/second choice is denoted by a $+$ or $-$ sign.
 For example, $w(1,2,3,4|-,+)=(e_1\cdot e_2) (p_2\cdot p_3) (e_3\cdot e_4)$ while $w(1,2,3,4|+,-)=(e_1\cdot p_2) (e_2\cdot e_3) (p_3\cdot e_4)$.
 In other words, using gauge invariance in $2, \cdots, n{-}1$ we will show that the ansatz takes the form:

-where for each prefactor we denote its coefficients in the ansatz as $C$ which looks like an ``amplitude" since it again has all cubic trees with numerators given by remaining Lorentz product of $e$ and $p$'s.
+where for each prefactor we denote its coefficients in the ansatz as $C$ which looks like an ``amplitude" since it again has all cubic trees with numerators given by remaining Lorentz products of $e$'s and $p$'s.

 To prove this, we look at the vector dotted into $e_1$ for each term in the ansatz.
 If it is $e_n$ we are done, and we only need to consider $e_i$ and $p_i$ for $i\neq 1,n$ in our basis.
 If $e_1$ is dotted with $p_i$, this term must contain $e_i$ and the chain goes on, but if we have $e_1 \cdot e_i$, then gauge invariance of particle $i$ forces us to have another term, with $e_1 \cdot p_i$, thus we have $A_n=e_1\cdot p_i C^+_i+ e_1 \cdot e_i C^-_i + \cdots$.
 Under the replacement $e_i \rightarrow p_i$, we see that the two terms must cancel against each other, which means that $C_i^-$ must contain $p_i$ in it (such that there is a chance for it to cancel $C_i^+|_{e_i \to p_i}$ with the replacement).
 We have shown that in our basis, when $e_1$ is dotted with $v_i$, there must be $\bar{v}_i$ in the same term, and we can continue in asking what vector is dotted into $\bar{v}_i$.
 In this way, we see that for any term we have a prefactor as